russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 1. **Commerce7 Sync Check**: Verify that product synchronization is working correctly
 2. **RAG Response Quality**: Regularly test with common queries to ensure high-quality responses
-3. **Knowledge Base Updates**: Add new information as it becomes available
+3. **Knowledge Base Updates**: Add new information as it becomes available using the Knowledge CLI

 ## Troubleshooting